How To Make Yourself Pee In 30 Seconds?

 - Nervous system disorders mostly in older people is a cause of concern.
 Sometimes, damaged nerves can interfere or influence more with your urine flow.

 - Enlarged prostate – is a condition mainly in older men.
-This is a common reason of urinary hesitancy
+This is a common reason of urinary hesitancy.
+In many cases, doctors may recommend medications for enlarged prostate to help manage urinary symptoms.

 - Urinary tract stones – these are crystals in your bladder, ureters, or kidneys, that can harden into stones blocking your urine flow.

-- Urinary tract infection (UTI) can be one reason.
-UTI will cause burning or pain when you urinate.
-You also tend to frequently urinate.
-The color or the nature of your urine might change resulting in cloudy urine.
-In worst cases, you might also get blood in your urine.
+- Urinary tract infection (UTI) can also be a cause of urination problems.
+UTI may cause burning or pain when you urinate, and you may feel the urge to urinate frequently.
+The color or nature of your urine might change, resulting in cloudy urine.
+In severe cases, blood may appear in the urine, and doctors often prescribe UTI treatment medications to manage the infection.

 - Pelvic floor dysfunction is something that is caused by a number of other related health conditions.
 Some of them include diabetes, childbirth, and spinal cord or brain infections.